utilitywarehouse/billsourcery/README.md

 # billsourcery

-Analyitics and statistics tool for Equinox source code.
+A tool for analysing the source code of Equinox applications.

 ## Requirements